wuryantoAji/accreditation_mapper_group_12_capstone_project/HTMLGenerator/readme.md

-├── caidi.py                # CAIDI data processing script
-├── dataframe_A.py          # Dataframe generation for Criterion A
-├── dataframe_D.py          # Dataframe generation for Criterion D
-├── knowledgebase.py        # Knowledgebase script
-├── SFIAReader.py           # SFIA reading and processing script
-├── sfia.py                 # SFIA data extraction and processing script
-├── caidi-data-for-ACS-A.zip# CAIDI zip file that contains data required for processing ├── CSSE-allprograms-outcome-mappings-20241011.xlsx # Knowledgebase Excel file containing mappings of outcomes and accreditation data, used for generating reports.

-Ensure they all in current directory and then run this ./run.sh in terminal.
+Ensure they all the files in combine folder are in same directory along with CSSE-allprograms-outcome-mappings-20241011.xlsx (present in the staging folder)and then run this ./run.sh in terminal.

 The run.sh script will automate the following tasks: